Aydin-ab/ray-aydin/doc/source/ray-core/handling-dependencies.rst

   - Example: ``"/home/youruser/anaconda3/envs/pytorch_p36"``

-  When specifying a path to a ``environment.yml`` file, the file must be present on your local machine and it must be a valid absolute path or a relative filepath relative to your local current working directory, *not* relative to the ``working_dir`` specified in the ``runtime_env``.
+  When specifying a path to a ``environment.yml`` file, the file must be present on your local machine and it must be a valid absolute path or a relative path relative to your local current working directory, *not* relative to the ``working_dir`` specified in the ``runtime_env``.
   Furthermore, referencing local files *within* a ``environment.yml`` file isn't directly supported (for example, ``-r ./my-laptop/more-requirements.txt``, ``./my-pkg.whl``).
 Instead, use the ``${RAY_RUNTIME_ENV_CREATE_WORKING_DIR}`` environment variable in the creation process.
 For example, use ``-r ${RAY_RUNTIME_ENV_CREATE_WORKING_DIR}/my-laptop/more-requirements.txt`` or ``${RAY_RUNTIME_ENV_CREATE_WORKING_DIR}/my-pkg.whl`` to reference local files, while ensuring they're in the ``working_dir``.

 - ``env_vars`` (Dict[str, str]): Environment variables to set.
 Environment variables already set on the cluster are still visible to the Ray workers; so there is